eliemichel/LearnWebGPU/basic-3d-rendering/shader-uniforms/dynamic-uniforms.md

 It is legal, but will not do what you expect.
 Remember that commands are executed **asynchronously**!
 When we call methods of the `renderPass` object, we do not really trigger operations, we rather build a command buffer, that is sent all at once at the end.
 So the calls to `writeBuffer` **do not** get interleaved between the draw calls as we would like.

 Instead, we need to use **dynamic uniform buffers**.
-This is a simple option to turn on in the binding layout, but requires to be careful with the buffer's **stride** (see bellow).
+This is a simple option to turn on in the binding layout, but requires to be careful with the buffer's **stride** (see below).

 Device limits
 -------------